bttobi/bttobi/README.md

 ### 👤 Who am I?
 React Front-end developer and Information and Communication Technologies - ICT student at Poznań University of Technology. <br />
-Currently working at GSK in the IT Automation team.
+Currently working at SymphonyAI Sensa-NetRevel as a front-end engineer.

 #